 1. Good email copywriting starts with the right subject line

 Think of the subject line as the gatekeeper to the email.
 Perfecting this strategy will make the difference between the subscriber opening the email or reporting it as spam.
 If it doesn’t grab the attention of the recipient, they will not open the email.

 There are a few tips that you need to remember whenever crafting the subject line, such as:

 • Personalization: By attributing the name of the recipient will make it more personal.
 Hence, you should stay away from words such as “to.”
 Also, it makes you stand out from the competitors

 • Length: There should be a maximum of ten words and a minimum of six.
 This is because a large number of subscribers will open the inbox on their mobile devices.

-• Word choice: Stay away from salesy pitch as there will be enough space for that within the email.
+• Word choice: Stay away from sales pitch as there will be enough space for that within the email.
 Better off, create a sense of urgency.

-If you want to find out more about subject line formulas, you should take a look at this article.
+You should take a look at this article if you want to know more about subject line tips.
 It’s essential to mention that even though you should create a sense of urgency, you shouldn’t use cliché lines.